NVIDIA/warp/PACKAGING.md

     - Ensure that the example scenes are working as expected
     - Run test suites for both extensions

-5) If tests fail, make fixes on `release-X.Y` and where necessary cherry-pick to `master` before repeating from step (2).
+5) If tests fail, make fixes on `release-X.Y` and where necessary cherry-pick to `main` before repeating from step (2).

 6) If all tests passed: